fmrtl73/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 **NOTE:**

 - Run these steps from a machine which has `kubectl` access to your cluster.
 - If you provide a vSphere datastore cluster as an input, Portworx uses a DRS recommendation API that returns the correct datastore to use from the selected datastore cluster.
+- vSphere Storage DRS must be enabled and must be in `manual` mode for storage clusters.
 {{</info>}}

 {{< content "shared/cloud-references-auto-disk-provisioning-vsphere-vsphere-px-install.md" >}}